Why is theater important for children?

 Experiential theater...

-led us to create plays for our students that simultaneously serve multiple purposes: presentation of classic literature in a kid-friendly form; exposure to language in a context that expands both thinking and vocabularies; meeting and exceeding model content standards for drama, language arts and social studies; learning basic theater skills in a fun and exciting setting; integrating arts into costume and set design, and more..."
+led us to create plays for our students that simultaneously serve multiple purposes: presentation of classic literature in a kid-friendly form; exposure to language in a context that expands both thinking and vocabularies; learning basic theater skills in a fun and exciting setting; integrating arts into costume and set design, and more...

 Why classics?

 It is our hope that we can engender in our children a love for the classics by presenting them early through the action-packed context of drama.
-Kids who participate in a child-size version of “Macbeth” or “Romeo and Juliet” invariably carry forward a love of Shakespeare.
-Those who perform “Beowulf” or “Don Quixote”, or any other classic book in kid-size dramatic form, soon own these tales and incorporate their messages about loyalty, honor, courage and other human themes into their developing personal ethic.
-Early introduction encourages an interest in all kinds of classic literature as part of lifelong learning and allows kids to draw from this experience as, later in their academic careers, they encounter original versions of the literature upon which these plays are based.
+Kids who participate in a child-size version of “Macbeth” or “Midsummer Nights Dream” invariably carry forward a love of Shakespeare.
+Those who perform in "Aladdin", “Beowulf”, “Don Quixote”, or any other classic book in kid-size dramatic form, soon own these tales and incorporate their messages about kindness, loyalty, honor, courage and other human themes into their developing personal ethic.
+Early introduction encourages an interest in all kinds of classic literature as part of lifelong love for learning.

 contact us: directors@magnoliact.com